George Perles

 George Julius Perles (July 16, 1934 – January 7, 2020) was an American football player and coach.
 He was a defensive line coach, defensive coordinator, and assistant head coach for the National Football League (NFL)'s Pittsburgh Steelers from 1972 to 1982 and the head football coach at Michigan State University from 1983 to 1994.
 Perles was elected to MSU's board of trustees in 2006.
-He retired from his position on the board November 29, 2018, citing health reasons and wanting to spend time with family.
-On January 7, 2020, Perles died from Parkinson's disease.
-He was 85 years old.

 Early years

 Perles was born on July 16, 1934, in Detroit, the only child of Julius George and Nellie (Romain) Perles.
 He was of Lithuanian descent.
 Perles grew up in Detroit and attended Western High School.
 Upon graduating, Perles and 17 of his high school friends jointly enlisted in the U.S. Army.

 Michigan State

 After returning from active duty, Perles returned to Michigan where he enrolled at Michigan State University and played football under legendary coach Duffy Daugherty.
 Perles played the 1958 season before his playing career was cut short by a knee injury.
 Perles then started his football coaching career as a graduate assistant at Michigan State before moving on to the high school ranks in Chicago and Detroit, where his St. Ambrose High School team won their first Detroit City League Championship in 1961 and their second one in 1966.
 Perles returned to Michigan State as defensive line coach under his mentor, Daugherty.